marwinkirchhofs/verilog_codeGen/README.md

-# Verilog code generator
+# Verilog/SystemVerilog code generator
 This tool generates different code blocks/files for Verilog/SystemVerilog modules.
 Features are:
-* ##### module file generation based on command line arguments
-You can specify characteristics like input/output ports and parameters directly as command line arguments.
+* ##### module file generation based on command line arguments (with optional additional testbench generation) You can specify characteristics like input/output ports and parameters directly as command line arguments.
 The tool also generates a leading commentary section with templates for each specified property.
 For more precise information refer to the usage section.
-	* optional additional generation of a suitable testbench file
 * ##### testbench generation for an existing Verilog/SystemVerilog file
 	This scans an existing Verilog/SystemVerilog file for a module declaration and generates a matching testbench.
 The language is derived from the found module or the file extension of the command line argument.
 (Please note that explicitly specifying a non-matching language via e.g. --sv is invalid.
-If you encounter a case where generating for example a SystemVerilog testbench for a Verilog file is needed, feel free to report it to me ;-) )
+If you run into a case where generating for example a SystemVerilog testbench for a Verilog file is needed, feel free to give me a feedback)
-* (planned: generation of a module instantiation for a given input file with the definition of the instantiated module not necessarily in the current working directory)
+* ##### generation of a module instantiation from a searched file _!
+Note that this feature is in a beta/test state !_
+I think that it would be really helpful to have the possibility of getting a module instantiation generated from within the text editor you're currently writing in.
+As at least in my workflow often used module often do not reside in the directory/project I'm currently working on, I wanted to make it possible to also instantiate those modules without much overhead.
+Therefore, it is possible to set up `searchPaths` in a configuration file which are then recursively scanned for the specified module/file.
+Additionally, the current working directory always also get's scanned.
+It is possible to pass a module name with or without file name.
+In the latter case, both Verilog and SystemVerilog files are searched.
+Issue: My intention is to redirect the command's output via the text editor (e.g. `:read` in vim).
+This currently only works properly if just one matching file is found.
+In the current state, in the case of multiple matches, the tool prompts which module you want to get instantiated.
+I assume this not to be visible as an editor reading from a terminal command waits for the command to terminate until it shows the output (at least, vim does).
+I currently do not know what the best solution to this would be, but I still wanted to provide the functionality with this disclaimer.
+If you have an idea on that or a feedback for me how it would suit your workflow, I'm really looking forward to getting your input!

-If you encounter any errors or have suggestions, please feel free to contact me.
+If you encounter any errors, miss features or have other suggestions, please don't hesitate to contact me.
 (I myself do not have years of Verilog experience.
-It just felt like a good idea to write a small empty-module-generation tool during some private projects which ended up escalating a bit ;-) )
+It just felt like a good idea to write a small empty-module-generation tool during some private projects which ended up escalating a bit and slightly influencing my exam period ;-) )

 ## Usage